Yengas/typescript-module-starter/README.md

 - `npm run build:web` builds the project as a single vanilla js bundle, and outputs to web-build.

 ## Starting with this project

+- Remove the `.git` folder
-Clone this project, remove the `.git` folder, change the information in [package.json](./package.json) and [webpack.config.js](./web.tsconfig.json) according to your own project's name, description, keywords and etc. Then you can roll your first commit to get going.
+- Change the information in [package.json](./package.json) and [webpack.config.js](./web.tsconfig.json) according to your own project's name, description, keywords and etc.
+- Change the README.md

+then you can roll your first commit to get going.